minerva-ds/diabetes-risk-identification-and-prediction/README.md

 [Harvard Health](https://www.health.harvard.edu/blog/healthy-lifestyle-can-prevent-diabetes-and-even-reverse-it-2018090514698)

 This global prevalence of diabetes reflects an urgent need for effective preventive measures and early detection tools, which is where this project can help.

+## Web Application
+The projects deployment is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html) that can be quickly completed with only basic knowledge of your own health metrics such as height, weight, age and blood pressure.
+The application runs via JavaScript using ONNX Runtime Web on the individual's device, ensuring privacy by not storing or sending data.
+It works on both desktop and mobile devices.

 ## Data Source
 D.R.I.P. is powered by a machine learning model trained on the [CDC's 2015 Behavioral Risk Factor Surveillance System](https://www.cdc.gov/brfss/annual_data/annual_2015.html), which was curated into a diabetes subset available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
 This dataset includes 23 health indicators from over 220,000 respondents, and the CDC has a strong history of providing comprehensive and reliable data.
 These qualities make an excellent foundation for a model that can give robust predictions.